stoically/humanetube/README.md

 npm run dev
 ```

-Then load `dist/browser` as Temporary Add-on in Firefox
+Then load `dist` as Temporary Add-on in Firefox

 ## License